jackson-morris/jackson-morris.github.io/_pages/motivic_homotopy_resources.md

 author_profile: true
 ---

+On this page are open problems and resources in various topics in motivic homotopy theory.

 Open Problems
 =====
 Here are some open problems in motivic homotopy theory.
-If you ahve one to contribute, or no longer feel that one of these problems is open, let me know!
+If you have one to contribute, or no longer feel that one of these problems is open, let me know!
 1. **Show that Voevodsky's Steenrod algebra of power operations is indeed the algebra of all bistable operations in mod-p motivic cohomology over any base scheme.**
     <details>
     <summary>See more</summary>